The Weapon Cybersecurity AEs Bring to Every Call

 01 LOAD YOUR ARSENAL

 Upload your battlecards, datasheets, pricing guides, and compliance docs.
-Overwatch turns them into instant answers — ready before your next call.
+Overwatch turns everything you upload into answers you can use in real time.

 02 JOIN YOUR CALL

 Open Overwatch alongside Zoom, Teams, or any conferencing tool.
-It listens through your mic — no bot joins the call.
-Your prospect never knows it’s there.
+It listens discreetly through your mic.
+No bot joins the call.

 03 DOMINATE THE CONVERSATION

 Coaching, competitor counters, and answers appear before you need them.
 You sound like you spent a week preparing.
-Your prospect never knows you didn’t.
+Your prospect has no idea.

 From the KillChain Blog